cybersader/awesome-cybersader/📁 07 - Cybersader Arsenal/Home Network/Bridging New Home Router/Bridging New Home Router.md

 ---
-aliases:
-  - Router IP Passthrough
-  - Using New Home Router with ISP Modem
+aliases: [Router IP Passthrough, Using New Home Router with ISP Modem]
-tags:
+tags: []
 publish: true
 date created: Saturday, November 23rd 2024, 6:08 pm
-date modified: Saturday, November 23rd 2024, 6:15 pm
+date modified: Saturday, November 23rd 2024, 8:24 pm
 ---

+# ATT BGW Issues

+- Essentially you have to go to Home Network > IP Allocation.
+Then, look for the IP address that the ATT router gave to the new router
+- Use this in your browser instead

 # Bridging Your ISP Router to Your Own: A Guide